jramos0/bitcoin-educational-content/courses/btc401/en.md

 > - **HTLC (Hash Time-Locked Contract)**: A type of smart contract used to ensure conditional payments within a time limit.
 > - **Onion Routing**: A privacy technique where transaction data is layered like an onion to protect the identities of the sender and recipient.

-#### Protocols and Use Cases
+### Protocols and Use Cases

-To overcome the limitations of traditional invoices, several protocols have emerged to extend and enhance Lightning payments.
+To oBusiness Models and Advanced Protocols vercome the limitations of traditional invoices, several protocols have emerged to extend and enhance Lightning payments.

 - **LNURL**: A protocol that simplifies invoice generation by allowing for the creation of invoices dynamically, supporting fiat denomination, and enabling the use of **Lightning addresses**.
 This approach greatly enhances user experience by offering more flexible payment methods and integration with different use cases.